 \end{prop} We invite the reader to consult Appendix~\ref{apdx:domino_bad_lower_bound_infdim_proof} for the proof.
-This lower bound on the distance to a solution also yields a lower bound on the minimum number of steps necessary for all subsequent iterates to be within a target distance---typically referred to as \emph{iteration complexity}.
-Since $\mu_1 = L_1, \mu_2 = L_2$ in the counterexample, we may interpret the proposition as being a bound on functions with known $\mu_1$ OR $L_1$, $\mu_2$ OR $L_2$, and $L_{12}$, and substitute $\mu_i$ by $L_i$ appropriately in $\kappa$ based on which quantity we know.
+This lower bound on the distance to a solution also yields a lower bound on the minimum number of steps necessary for all subsequent iterates to be within a target distance --- typically referred to as \emph{iteration complexity}.
+We may interpret the proposition as being a bound for 2-player games with block spectral bounds $\mu_1$, $\mu_2$, and $L_{12}$ as the bound provided holds for a problem sharing the same block spectral bounds.
+Similarly, we also get a bound on problems with block spectral bounds $L_1$, $L_2$ and $L_{12}$ by replacing $\mu_i$ by $L_i$ appropriately in $\kappa$.

 We appear to obtain the same condition number as in the upper bound literature.
 If we assume this bound and condition number to be representative of a finite-dimensional bound as was the case in convex optimisation, we easily see an apparent contradiction from the upper bound on the rate of convergence of alternating gradient descent with negative momentum for bilinear games given by \cite{gidel2019negative}.
 Indeed, if we let $\mu_1, \mu_2 \rightarrow 0$, the rate of convergence in Prop. \ref{prop:domino_bad_lower_bound_infdim} goes to 1, whereas the upper bound of negative momentum is not affected and may indicate fast convergence.